IRS FILING INFORMATION

 - Clubs are listed as Civitan International on the IRS When you enter your EIN, do not try to change the name to your club’s name.

-Civitan clubs in the United States are classified as 501c4 civic league / social welfare organizations with the Internal Revenue Service.
-Failure to file an annual return for three years can result in a revocation of your nonprofit status.
-Reinstatement of your nonprofit status is possible, if proper procedures are followed.
+Civitan clubs in the United States are classified as 501(c)(4) civic league / social welfare organizations with the Internal Revenue Service.
+Failure to file an annual return for three consecutive years can result in a revocation of your tax-exempt status.
+Reinstatement of your tax-exempt status is possible if proper procedures are followed.

-Civitan International does not maintain records of your club’s IRS history, but you can contact Civitan International’s Finance Department at 1-800-CIVITAN, ext.
-107, or via email at LSappington@civitan.org.
-Also, if you are notified that your club has lost its tax-exempt status for failure to file a return, or if you receive any other correspondence for the IRS regarding your club’s past returns or its exempt status, please contact Laura Sappington as soon as possible.
+Civitan International does not currently maintain records of your club’s IRS history, but you may contact Civitan International at 1-800-CIVITAN, ext.
+121, or via email firstname.lastname@example.org.
+If you are notified by the IRS your club has lost its tax-exempt status for failure to file a return, or if you receive any other correspondence for the IRS regarding your club’s past returns or its exempt status, please contact Mary M. Luck, Director of Compliance, as soon as possible.